rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 may have a (sometimes optional) data section that can carry some small amount of arbitrary data.

-The most common intentional use of ICMP by a user is the ping(8) program.  ping generates an ICMP type 8 packet.
+The most common intentional use of ICMP by a user is the ping program. ping generates an ICMP type 8 packet.
 Type 8 is known as the "Echo Request".
 When a machine receives such a packet, it replies to it with an ICMP type 0 "Echo Reply" packet.

-Another common way of using ICMP is the traceroute(8) command.
+Another common way of using ICMP is the traceroute command.
 This works by generating UDP packets with very short Time To Live (TTL) values.
 If a router sees a packet with a TTL value of 0, it will  send out an ICMP type 11 "Time Exceeded" packet.
 Since every router that